 Edit

 Systems microbiology

-The Typas group develops high-throughput approaches to study bacterial cellular networks, and to understand their interactions with the environment, the host and other bacterial species.
+The Typas group develops high-throughput approaches to study bacterial cellular networks in the context of their interactions with each other and their environment.

+Edit